-Lincoln Hall, in conjunction with its male counterpart, Douglas Hall, was completed in 1952.
+Lincoln Hall, in conjunction with its male counterpart, Powell-Norton Hall (formerly Douglas Hall), was completed in 1952.
 Lincoln was intended to house men until the need for female housing - 44 years after the construction of Pemberton Hall - was realized.

 As more residence halls were built and the campus population grew, more housing spaces for men were needed.
 In 1959, Lincoln Hall began to house only men and did so until 1966.

-The total cost of construction for Lincoln and Douglas Halls totaled to $900,000.
+The total cost of construction for Lincoln and Powell-Norton Halls totaled $900,000.